Gifted for review

 I am not an uncle.

-Neither am I particularly ‘wicked’ – in either sense of the word.
+Neither am I particularly ‘wicked’ – in either the modern or traditional sense of the word.

 Once you’ve picked something you then get the choice to have it gift wrapped and sent directly to them or to have it sent to you so you can apply the finishing touches.
-If you live miles away from the recipient / don’t really like children / can’t wrap to save your life, the gift wrapping and accompanying card is quite a handy option, especially given the standard delivery is under £3 and arrives in 2-3 days!
+If you live miles away from the recipient / don’t really like children / can’t wrap to save your life, the gift wrapping and accompanying card is quite a handy option, especially given the standard delivery is under £3 and arrives in 2-3 days – ideal if you’ve left it a bit late to start the gift-buying process!

 The whole thing is pretty easy, so you would really need to be borderline useless to balls it up!